Wednesday, 10 January 2024

 Moors Murders - Beyond Belief

 I have been re reading a book about the Moors murders, by Emlyn Williams.
-It came out many years ago, fairly soon after the couple were tried and imprisoned.
+It came out many years ago, soon after the couple were tried and imprisoned.
 Williams wrote in novelistic fashion, rather than in a non fiction format, and he has been criticised for this.
 But much of what he wrote seems to be correct.
 He interviewed many people who were involved with Brady and Hindley.
-He got to know David Smith, who was Myra's brother in law, who betrayed the couple to the police.
+He got to know David Smith, who was Myra's brother in law.
+David betrayed the couple to the police.
 Hindley and Brady killed 5 children and teenagers, but Brady lured Smith to his house to help with the murder of the last victim.

 In spite of the style, it is an interesting book.
 David and Maureen went to the police at first light, calling from a coin box.
 Then the police raided Myra's house before she and Ian were due to leave for work in the morning.